 C-009 Comment from the United States of America

-2.6.4 How can the benefits of new and emerging digital technologies be made more accessible to all?
-Along with the challenge of connecting the unconnected through infrastructure, what can be done to ensure that everyone, particularly women and girls, has affordable access to new technologies; that people have the skills to leverage an environment where they can learn, share, and engage; that there is presence and use of balanced incentives for continued innovation; and that an environment of trust and inclusion is fostered?
+2.6.4 How can the benefits of new and emerging telecommunication/ICTs be made more accessible to all?
+Along with the challenge of connecting the unconnected through infrastructure, what can be done to promote affordable access for everyone, particularly women and girls, to build the skills necessary to leverage a changing environment where people can learn, share, and engage; and to foster incentives for continued innovation and an environment of trust and inclusion?
 How can better international cooperation contribute to these efforts?